Introduction

 News

 August 2023: xcb-proto 1.16 and libxcb 1.16 were released.
-In addition to fixing bugs, this adds support for DPMS 1.2 & Present 1.3.
+In addition to fixing bugs, this adds support for DPMS 1.2 and documents some previously implemented X11 extensions.

 May 2022: xcb-proto 1.15 and libxcb 1.15 were released.
-In addition to fixing bugs, this adds support for XInput 2.4.
+In addition to fixing bugs, this brings compatibility with check >= 0.15 and enables some new protocols like XI 2.4.

 February 2020: xcb-proto 1.14 and libxcb 1.14 were released.
 In addition to fixing bugs, this brings compatibility with check >= 0.13 and adds xcb_total_read() and xcb_total_written() APIs.